-The Amended Equity Plan does not provide for any automatic single trigger acceleration upon a Change in Control.
+The Amended Equity Plan does not provide for any automatic single trigger acceleration upon a Change in Control, other than with respect to awards held by non-employee directors.
 Instead, if a Change in Control occurs, the surviving, continuing, successor or purchasing entity or its parent may, without the consent of any participant, either assume or continue outstanding awards or substitute substantially equivalent awards for its stock.
-If so determined by the Compensation Committee, stock-based awards will be deemed assumed if, for each share subject to the award prior to the Change in Control, its holder is given the right to receive the same amount of consideration that a stockholder would receive as a result of the

-Change in Control.
-Any awards which are not assumed or continued in connection with a Change in Control or exercised or settled prior to the Change in Control will terminate effective as of the time of the Change in Control.
-Subject to the restrictions of Section 409A of the Code, the Compensation Committee may provide for the acceleration of vesting or settlement of any or all outstanding awards upon such terms and to such extent as it determines.
-The Amended Equity Plan also authorizes the Compensation Committee, in its discretion and without the consent of any participant, to cancel each or any award denominated in shares of stock upon a Change in Control in exchange for a payment to the participant with respect each vested share (and each unvested share if so determined by the Compensation Committee) subject to the cancelled award of an amount equal to the excess of the consideration to be paid per share of common stock in the Change in Control transaction over the exercise price per share, if any, under the award.
+If so determined by the Compensation Committee, stock-based awards will be deemed assumed if, for each share subject to the award prior to the Change in Control, its holder is given the right to receive the same amount of consideration that a stockholder would receive as a result of the Change in Control.
+Any awards which are not assumed or continued in connection with a Change in Control will vest in full effective immediately prior to the Change in Control, and, except as otherwise provided in an award agreement, for each such award that vests subject to the attainment of one or more performance goals, the applicable performance goals will be deemed achieved at the greater of target or actual performance (with the performance goals equitably adjusted to reflect a shortened performance period ending as of the Change in Control).
+The Compensation Committee may also provide in the grant of any award or at any other time may take such action as it deems appropriate to provide for acceleration of the exercisability, vesting and/or settlement of each or any outstanding award or portion thereof and shares acquired pursuant thereto upon the termination of a participant's service in connection with a Change in Control.
 The vesting of all awards held by non-employee directors will be accelerated in full upon a Change in Control.